alephnode/alephnode/src/pages/11-docker-environment-streamline/index.md

 Even if the OS is the same, perhaps you're making assumptions about what's already installed on the server, or certain environment variables that are already set on your machine.

 Containerization seeks to reduce this problem space.
 With all dependencies, commands, and environment workflows detailed in a _Dockerfile_, the Docker daemon can pull from common repositories and run identical versions of services on local dev machines and production servers alike.

-_For more details on the core concepts of images, containers, and other Docker-related terms, check out this helpful guide._

 After experimenting with different defaults on a few projects, I've formulated some opinions and generated a template for future projects.